Effective Student Evaluations and Question Personalization

 Event For:

 Redesigning a course over break?
-Tackling a new-to-you course or a brand new course in the spring?
+Tackling a new-to-you course or a brand new course in the fall?
 New to WashU and/or new to designing your own course?
 The CTL’s Course Design Institute (CDI) is for you!
 This week-long intensive course design institute will guide participants in planning and preparing to […]

 • Faculty Workshop